bajamircea/bajamircea.github.io/_posts/2015-03-14-if-error-else.markdown

 ## Issues

 The first issue with this approach is the repetition.
 It's a major issue.
-Every time we invoke `fopen` using this coding pattern we need to repeat:
+Every time we call `fopen` using this coding pattern we also need to repeat:

 - the if condition
 - the error handling